 How do we set ourselves up to reduce sugar cravings?

-Aside from eating less sugar, one of the keys to cutting sugar cravings is to eat satiating meals and snacks that stabilize our blood sugar.
-To do this, we’ll want to include a combination of protein, fiber and fat.
+Aside from eating less sugar, one of the keys to cutting sugar cravings and eating for energy is to eat satiating meals and snacks that stabilize our blood sugar.
+To do this, we’ll want to include a combination of protein, fiber and fat…PFF for short.

 The most satiating macronutrient we can eat is PROTEIN.

 The building blocks of protein (amino acids) are the foundation of everything from tissues like muscles to neurotransmitters like dopamine and serotonin, hormones, and enzymes.
 Protein keeps us full and is key to controlling our energy and weight.
 Check out this article all about protein and why we need it.